JuliaPluto/PlutoSliderServer.jl/README.md

 sudo systemctl enable pluto-server
 ```

+> [!TIP]
-Tip: If you need to change the service file or the startup script later, re-run this step to update the daemon.
+> If you need to change the service file or the startup script later, re-run this step to update the daemon.

+Your server should be running now!!
+The next steps will explain how to monitor your server, and where to see the notebooks in action.

 ### 7. View logs
 ```shell